 Everyone is being very understanding of the changes that we are having to make.
 We know that repairs are important to you and we will catch up with repairs as soon as we are able.

-If you have an emergency epair, or are due a gas service, please ensure that you follow good hygiene practices, like washing your hands regularly and wiping down hard surfaces that we may come into contact with before we visit.
-We would ask that you dont stay in the same room as out operative if at all possible.
+If you have an emergency repair or are due a gas service and we have to visit you, please ensure that you follow good hygiene practices, like washing your hands regularly and wiping down hard surfaces that we may come into contact with before we visit.
+We would ask that you do not stay in the same room as our operative if at all possible.

 The situation in the UK is changing very fast.
 We would ask that you keep yourself up to date with the latest Government guidance and follow it as best you can.
 You should also check our website and social media regularly as we will give updates on any changes that we have to make in the coming days.
-You can stay up to date by visiting this page on the Government website and follow Aneurin Bevan Health Board or Powys Local Health Board on Facebook.
+You can stay up to date by visiting this page on the Government website and follow Aneurin Bevan Health Board on Facebook.